-When I was checking out laser eye surgery reviews on different forums, Dr. Van Cleynenbreugel and his team at Medifocus got nothing but positive comments, and people seemed really happy with the way they'd handled the whole procedure.
+When I was checking out ReLEx smile eye surgery reviews on different forums, Dr. Van Cleynenbreugel and his team at Medifocus got nothing but positive comments, and people seemed really happy with the way they'd handled the whole procedure.

 After having my preliminary examination there, I also felt really at ease with him.
 On top of that, his credentials are impressive.
 The fact that Medifocus is only a 15-minute drive from where I live was a nice plus.